dannyt101/AAA_classification/README.md

 # Training
 The models have been trained using EHRs from MIMIC-IV clinical notes dataset - https://physionet.org/content/mimic-iv-note/2.2/

 The EHRs were annotated by a Vascular Surgery Specialist Registrar/Resident.
-A sliding window approach was used for BERT models considering the size of EHRs and the 512 token window.
+A sliding window approach was used for BERT models considering the size of EHRs and the 512-token limit.

 # Performance
 **This is a proof of concept.
 The models have not been externally validated using an alternative EHR dataset so models must not be used outside of research**